-As the UK’s leading building society, we’ve a responsibility to offer products and services that not only meet the needs of our members and deliver fair outcomes, but also support broader social and environmental issues.
+As the UK’s biggest building society, we have a responsibility to offer products and services that not only meet the needs of our customers, provide fair value, and deliver good outcomes, but also support broader social and environmental issues.

-We’re passionate in our belief that everyone should have a place fit to call home and this sits at the heart of everything we do.
-We’re committed to putting our members first and improving our communities through designing, selling and managing products and services in a responsible, sustainable way.
+We are passionate in our belief that everyone should have a place fit to call home and this sits at the heart of everything we do.
+We are dedicated to offering brilliant service, so we simplify journeys to be more productive for our customers.
+We are committed to putting our customers first and improving our communities through designing, selling and managing products and services, responsibly.

 What's on this page